1stfootforward/blog/_posts/2017-05-03-strengthening-your-wrists.md

 There are quite a few wrist conditions (strains, sprains, tendonitis, bursitis, TFCC tears, stress fractures) that can be improved with proper wrist conditioning.

 The beginning of wrist conditioning work is ensuring you have the adequate wrist flexibility to perform your training safely.
-You want to be able to flex and extend your wrists to at least 90 degree angles without a lot of force for most training that loads your wrists. f your wrists can’t flex and extend properly, loading them with your bodyweight (or more) through training is like finding a stuck hinge and, instead of loosening it properly, just pushing harder and harder until something gives.
+You want to be able to flex and extend your wrists to at least 90 degree angles without a lot of force for most training that loads your wrists.
+If your wrists can’t flex and extend properly, loading them with your bodyweight (or more) through training is like finding a stuck hinge and, instead of loosening it properly, just pushing harder and harder until something gives.
 There is also quite a bit of wrist strength-endurance needed to perform bodyweight exercise, especially in exercises involving some level of hand balancing.
-While the common recommendation for building wrist conditioning is to spend as much time on your hands as possible, you have to work up to it, especially if your wrists already hurt
+While the common recommendation for building wrist conditioning is to spend as much time on your hands as possible, you have to work up to it, especially if your wrists already hurt.
-If your wrists are hurting you, you’re probably painfully aware of how much you depend on them.
+If your wrists, already hurt you, you’re probably painfully aware of how much you depend on them.
 Sore wrists can make fun hand balancing moves look completely unreachable.
-Even a press up might seem out reach.
+Even a press up might seem out of reach.

 #### Try out these flexibility wrist stretches to help ease your wrist pain and also to start getting them ready to be strengthened.